CDCgov/phdi/containers/tefca-viewer/README.md

-## Getting Started with DIBBs eCR Viewer
+## Getting Started with TEFCA Viewer

 ### Introduction

-The DIBBs eCR Viewer app offers a REST API for processing eCR FHIR messages into an HTML page with key insights.
+The DIBBs TEFCA Viewer app offers a REST API for searching for a patient and viewng information tied to your case investigation.

-### Running eCR Viewer
+### Running TEFCA Viewer

-The eCR Viewer app can be run using Docker (or any other OCI container runtime e.g., Podman), or directly from the Node.js source code.
+The TEFCA Viewer app can be run using Docker (or any other OCI container runtime e.g., Podman), or directly from the Node.js source code.

 #### Running with Docker (Recommended)

-To run the eCR Viewer app with Docker, follow these steps.
+To run the TEFCA Viewer app with Docker, follow these steps.

 1. Confirm that you have Docker installed by running `docker -v`.
 If you do not see a response similar to what is shown below, follow [these instructions](https://docs.docker.com/get-docker/) to install Docker.